dortania/OpenCore-Post-Install/universal/memory-presenting-four-dimms.md

      - Ensure the "empty" slots set the `Size` integer value to `0`
      - Ensure the "empty" slots set the `Speed` integer value to `0`

+3. Check your integer values.
+When looking at screenshots of XCode, integer values are shown with comma seperators for large numbers
+   - e.g. 824633720832 is displayed as `824,633,720,832`
+   - When you are entering large numbers enter them **without** the commas (`824633720832`)

-3. Make any corrections
+4. Make any corrections
-4. Save the config.plist file
+5. Save the config.plist file
-5. Reboot
+6. Reboot
-6. Confirm
+7. Confirm

 ---